 Credit card debt consolidation loans include:

-- By transferring your credit card balances over to a low-interest balance transfer credit card, you can reduce or eliminate all of your high-interest rates.
-You would have to pay off your entire balance before the introductory rate period ends, but if you can do it, you can save big money when using a balance transfer card to consolidate.
+- By transferring your credit card balances over to a low-interest balance transfer credit card, you can reduce or eliminate all of your high interest rates.
+Of course, you would have to pay off your entire balance before the introductory rate period ends, but if you can do it, you can save big money when using a balance transfer card to consolidate.
 Balance transfer cards charge 3%-5% of the total amount you are transferring onto the card.
 That’s an up-front fee, don’t forget to add this into the equation.
 All balance transfer cards offer this up-front fee, and sometimes much higher depending on your credit score, so be careful going this route.
-We often recommend this route, but only for people who have a good-excellent credit score, like near 800.
+We often recommend this route, but only for people who have “good to excellent” credit scores (i.e., above 725).

 - If you have top-notch credit and really want a loan, try consolidating through your credit union.
 Credit unions offer the lowest interest rate when it comes to a debt consolidation loan.
 Just remember, personal loans need to get paid back in full, plus with interest.
 Also, do you have a stable income?
 Ensure that you have a steady income and can afford to pay back your loan; if not, you will only be getting yourself deeper into debt.

 All of these consolidation options essentially take your multiple credit card debts and combine them into one affordable payment.
-However; from there each program works differently.
+However, from there, each program works differently.
+Click here for a Credit Card Consolidation Program Quote.

 Debt settlement services can get you out of debt in under 3-years but will have the worst effect on your credit.
 Debt consolidation loans can be the most expensive route to consolidate your credit cards because you will pay back the entire loan and interest, but there is no negative effect on your credit through this path.
 Consumer credit counseling can be a safe way to lower interest rates and become debt-free in under 5-years.
-The downside with consumer credit counseling is, your payment will be around the same as when paying minimum payments on your own.
+The downside with consumer credit counseling is that your payment will be around the same as paying minimum payments on your own.